-- 11 Motor Vehicle Account-Federal Appropriation. . . . . . . \$500,000 - 12 Multimodal Transportation Account-State - 13 Appropriation. . . . . . . . . . . . . . . . . . ((\$851,000)) - \$1,351,000 - 15 Move Ahead WA Flexible Account-State Appropriation. . . . \$572,000 - 16 TOTAL APPROPRIATION. . . . . . . . . . . . . . . . ((\$66, 393, 000)) - \$67,584,000 - The appropriations in this section are subject to the following conditions and limitations: - (1) During the 2023-2025 fiscal biennium, if the department takes possession of the property situated in the city of Edmonds for which a purchase agreement was executed between Unocal and the department in 2005 (Tax Parcel Number 262703-2-003-0009), and if the department confirms that the property is still no longer needed for transportation purposes, the department shall provide the city of Edmonds with the first right of purchase at fair market value in accordance with RCW 47.12.063(3) for the city's intended use of the property to rehabilitate near-shore habitat for salmon and related species. - (2) \$469,000 of the motor vehicle account-state appropriation is reappropriated and provided solely for the implementation of chapter 217, Laws of 2021 (noxious weeds). - 33 (3) The department shall determine the fair market value of the 34 northern parcel of site 14 on the Puget Sound Gateway Program SR 509 35 Completion Project Surplus Property list, located immediately south 36 of S. 216th Street and adjacent to the Barnes Creek Nature Trail in 37 Des Moines, to be submitted to the transportation committees of the legislature by December 15, 2023, for an evaluation of possible next steps for use of the property that is in the public interest.
+- 14 Motor Vehicle Account-State Appropriation. ((\$65,161,000)) - \$65,139,000 - 16 Motor Vehicle Account-Federal Appropriation. \$500,000 - 17 Multimodal Transportation Account-State - 19 Move Ahead WA Flexible Account-State Appropriation. . . . \$572,000 - 20 TOTAL APPROPRIATION. ((\$67,584,000)) - \$67,562,000 - The appropriations in this section are subject to the following conditions and limitations: - (1) During the 2023-2025 fiscal biennium, if the department takes possession of the property situated in the city of Edmonds for which a purchase agreement was executed between Unocal and the department in 2005 (Tax Parcel Number 262703-2-003-0009), and if the department confirms that the property is still no longer needed for transportation purposes, the department shall provide the city of Edmonds with the first right of purchase at fair market value in accordance with RCW 47.12.063(3) for the city's intended use of the property to rehabilitate near-shore habitat for salmon and related species. - 34 (2) \$469,000 of the motor vehicle account-state appropriation is 35 reappropriated and provided solely for the implementation of chapter 36 217, Laws of 2021 (noxious weeds). - (3) The department shall determine the fair market value of the northern parcel of site 14 on the Puget Sound Gateway Program SR 509

+1 Completion Project Surplus Property list, located immediately south 2 of S. 216th Street and adjacent to the Barnes Creek Nature Trail in 3 Des Moines, to be submitted to the transportation committees of the 4 legislature by December 15, 2023, for an evaluation of possible next 5 steps for use of the property that is in the public interest.

-- (4) ((The appropriations in this section provide sufficient funding for the department assuming vacancy savings that may change over time.
-Funding for staffing will be monitored and adjusted in the 2024 supplemental transportation appropriations act to restore funding as authorized staffing levels are achieved. - (5)))(a) \$572,000 of the move ahead WA flexible account-state appropriation is provided solely to track and maximize clean fuels credits and revenue generated by state agencies pursuant to chapter 70A.535 RCW. - (b) The LEAP Transportation Document ((2023-2))2024-2 ALL PROJECTS as developed ((April 21, 2023)) March 6, 2024, anticipates fulfillment of the requirements under chapter 70A.535 RCW generating credits and revenue for transportation investments funded in an omnibus transportation appropriations act, including the move transportation package.
-The omnibus transportation appropriations act anticipates credits for ferry electrification for new hybrid electric vessels, active transportation, transit programs projects, alternative and fuel infrastructure, connecting communities, and multimodal investments. - (c) Pursuant to the reporting requirements of RCW 70A.535.050(5), the department must present a detailed projection of the credit revenues generated and achieved directly as a result of the funding and activities in this subsection. - $((\frac{(6)}{(6)}))$ \$93,000 of the multimodal transportation account-state appropriation is provided solely for the implementation of chapter 169, Laws of 2023 (climate resilience strategy). (( $\frac{1}{(16)}$ ) the amount provided in this subsection lapses.)) - (6) (a) \$1,600,000 of the motor vehicle account-state appropriation is provided solely for real estate services activities.
-The legislature finds that the following sections of public roadway owned by the department are no longer necessary for the state highway system: - (i) That segment of 267th Street NW located south of state route number 532 and west of Interstate 5 in the vicinity of the intersection of state route number 532 and 19th Avenue NW, serving parcel numbers: 32042600202300, 32042600102200, 32042600100600,
+- (4)(a) \$572,000 of the move ahead WA flexible account-state appropriation is provided solely to track and maximize clean fuels credits and revenue generated by state agencies pursuant to chapter 70A.535 RCW. - (b) The ((LEAP Transportation Document 2024-2 ALL PROJECTS as developed March 6, 2024)) OFM Transportation Document 2025-1: Proposed Transportation Project List as developed December 17, 2024, anticipates fulfillment of the requirements under chapter 70A.535 RCW of generating credits and revenue for transportation investments funded in an omnibus transportation appropriations act, including the move ahead WA transportation package.
+The omnibus transportation appropriations act anticipates credits for ferry electrification for new hybrid electric vessels, active transportation, transit programs and projects, alternative fuel infrastructure, connecting communities, and multimodal investments. - (c) Pursuant to the reporting requirements of RCW 70A.535.050(5), the department must present a detailed projection of the credit revenues generated and achieved directly as a result of the funding and activities in this subsection. - (5) \$93,000 of the multimodal transportation account-state appropriation is provided solely for the implementation of chapter 169, Laws of 2023 (climate resilience strategy). - (((7))) (6)(a) \$500,000 of the multimodal transportation account-state appropriation is provided solely for the department to explore alternative uses of the state's highway rights-of-way to address pressing public needs relating to climate change, equitable communications, renewable energy generation, electrical transmission and distribution projects, broadband projects, vegetation management, inductive charging in travel lanes, alternative fueling facilities, and other appropriate uses.
+In exploring alternative uses of the state's highway rights-of-way, the department shall: - (i) Review the utility accommodation policy and make recommendations to update the policy to include clean energy and connectivity projects under 23 C.F.R.
+Part 645.
+At a minimum, the